ovrdc/gis-tutorials/_mapbox/00-mapbox-gl-js.md

 title: Mapbox GL JS Examples
 subtitle: Outline
 description: >-
   This is a brief set of tutorials on Mapbox GL JS.
-More information can be found on the <a href="https://www.mapbox.com/mapbox-gl-js/api/" target-"_blank">Mapbox website.</a>
+More information can be found on the [Mapbox website.](https://www.mapbox.com/mapbox-gl-js/api/)
 map: false
 permalink: /mapbox/index.html
 ---